2023-01-30

 functions program to.
 Each typeclass exposes a single piece of monadic

 functionality.
-The MonadGetWallpaper
+The MonadGetWallpaper and

-typeclasses from our example belong to
+MonadSaveWallpaper typeclasses from our example belong to

 Layer 2.